Cheesenguyen/edabk_lab_project2/CODE_CONVENTION.md

 - { always on its own line (Allman style) — per GNU/GNOME standard.
 - Use {} for all if, for, while, even single-line bodies.
 - Do not put functions, loops, conditions, or if blocks on the same line if too long.
-- Break line before binary operators like +, -, *, ...
+- Do not break line before binary operators like +, -, *, ...
-- Break line before ?: operator for readability.
+- DO not reak line before ?: operator for readability.
 - Do not put return type on a separate line.
 - Long string literals should be split for readability.